yahoo/storm-yarn/README.md

 ## Run:

-the yarn-storm command provides a way to lauch a storm cluster.
+The yarn-storm command provides a way to launch a storm cluster.
 In the future it is intended to also provide ways to manage the cluster.

-to launch a cluster you can run
+To launch a cluster you can run

     yarn-storm launch

 It will launch a cluster using what is currently in your storm.yaml.

-for a full list of commands and options you can run
+For a full list of commands and options you can run

     yarn-storm help

 There are a number of new config options to configure the storm AM.

-master.initial-num-supervisors is the number of supervisors to launch with storm. master.container.size-mb is the size of the continer to request.
+master.initial-num-supervisors is the number of supervisors to launch with storm. master.container.size-mb is the size of the container to request.

 These are typically stored in a master.yaml instead of a storm.yaml file.